gruco0002/DelphiJSON/README.md

 Since this is a single source file library, it is sufficient if you just download the `DelphiJSON.pas` file from a release or the master branch of the repository.

 ### Install
-You can either 'install' the library inside a specific project (1) or for your whole environment (2).
+You can either 'install' the library inside a specific project or for your whole environment.

 #### Specific Project
 Copy the file to your project folder and add it as Unit to your project.
 Then you should be ready to go.